Monolithic bridge-on-diaphragm structure for pressure sensor applications

 Conclusions and outlook

 Monolithic BOD microstructures for pressure sensor applications were fabricated by means of laser machining and anisotropic etching techniques.
 This fabrication method is suited for batch processing.
 As the excellent mechanical properties of the single crystal silicon material are preserved, pressure sensors based on this BOD structure principle exhibit high sensitivities combined with high linearity.
-Furthermore, high Q-factors can be achieved by vacuum encapsulation of the BOD resonator schematically shown in Fig. 10.
+Furthermore, high Q-factors can be achieved by vacuum encapsulation of the BOD resonator schematically shown in the Figure.
 By varying the geometrical dimensions of the BOD structure sensors can be fabricated for a wide range of pressure and forces.

 Alavi, M.; Büttgenbach, S.; Schumacher, A.; Wagner, H.-J.: (1991) New microstructures in silicon using laser machining and anisotropic etching.
 Proc.
 Micro System Technologies’91, Berlin, Oct.
 29-Nov.
 1, pp. 322–324